-This toolkit will utilize aspects of the Agile/Scrum delivery cycle, which focuses on achieving value added changes quickly and efficiently, one change (or one group of changes) at a time.
-These systematic improvement cycles are called "sprints".
-The goal of each sprint is to provide value added results for your organization approximately every 2-6 weeks.
-They also enable you to balance your improvement initiatives with your current workload.
-Each sprint should focus on one change (or logical group of changes) and may include one Plan-Do-Study-Act (PDSA) iterative cycle (multiple times through the cycle).
+This toolkit will use aspects of the agile/scrum delivery cycle, which focuses on achieving value-added changes quickly and efficiently, one change (or one group of changes) at a time.
+These systematic improvement cycles are called "sprints."
+The goal of each sprint is to provide value-added results for an organization approximately every two to six weeks.
+Sprints also enable an organization to balance improvement initiatives with current workloads.
+Each sprint should focus on one change (or logical group of changes) and may include one PDSA iterative cycle (multiple times through the cycle).

-The PDSA quality improvement methodology is an iterative, four-stage problem-solving model used for improving a process.
-PDSA is a simple yet powerful tool for accelerating change.
-(See appendix G for more information about PDSA).
-To insure stabilization of the changes that are implemented and to spread the improvements or best practices once they are defined and proven, we recommend you add phases to stabilize and spread the changes at the end of the final PDSA cycle, once goals are met.
+The PDSA quality improvement methodology is an iterative, four-stage, problem-solving model used for improving a process.
+PDSA is a simple but powerful tool for accelerating change.
+(See Appendix G of this toolkit for more information about PDSA.)
+To ensure stabilization of the implemented changes and to spread improvements or best practices once they are defined and proven, we recommend adding phases to stabilize and spread changes at the end of the final PDSA cycle, once goals are met.

-The foundation of the PDSA methodology is the recognition that quality improvement is an ongoing cycle with strong emphasis on the use of data for decision making and to verify performance.
-(See appendix H for more information on the effective use of data and appendix I for a review of 7 basic data collection tools).
-This methodology will also incorporate the use of SMART (specific, measureable, attainable, relevant and time-based) goals as the foundation for planning and evaluating the success of your QI projects.
-(See appendix B for more information on SMART goals).
+The foundation of the PDSA methodology is the recognition that quality improvement is an ongoing cycle, with strong emphasis on the use of data for decision-making and to verify performance.
+(See Appendix H for more information on the effective use of data and Appendix I for a review of seven basic data collection tools.)
+This methodology will also incorporate the use of SMART (specific, measurable, attainable, relevant, time-based) goal setting as the foundation for planning and evaluating QI project success.
+(See Appendix B for more information on SMART goals.)

-Project Management:
+Project Management

-This toolkit is based on a "lightweight" project management approach, incorporating aspects of the Agile /Scrum delivery cycle for your quality improvement initiatives, which focuses on a minimum of structure and documentation, and instead, focusing on value added requirements necessary to insure success.
-It includes a process for helping you monitor and control the responsibilities, activities, changes and data for your project.
+This toolkit is based on a "lightweight" project management approach, incorporating aspects of the agile/scrum delivery cycle for QI initiatives, which focuses on a minimum of structure and documentation and any value-added requirements necessary to ensure success.
+It includes a process for helping monitor and control responsibilities, activities, changes and data for a QI project.

-There are tools included in the appendices that will assist with the project management and implementation of your quality improvement initiatives.
+Tools are included in the appendices to assist with project management and implementation of QI initiatives.

-Electronic Clinical Quality Measures:
+Electronic Clinical Quality Measures

-As noted by CMS in their online eCQI Resource Center, "clinical quality measures (CQMs) allow for performance tracking as improvements are made, and progress toward national shared goals of better care, smarter spending, and healthier people to be quantified.
+As noted by the Centers for Medicare & Medicaid Services (CMS) in their online eCQI Resource Center, clinical quality measures (CQMs) allow for performance tracking as improvements are made, and progress toward national shared goals of better care, smarter spending and healthier people to be quantified.

-Electronic clinical quality measures (eCQMs) are a tool used to quantify and track healthcare quality performance in a standard way. eCQMs are derived from information stored in and shared by health IT systems, such as EHRs and patient registries.
-They convert information about care processes or outcomes into a rate or percentage that allows providers, facilities, and patients to measure and evaluate aspects of care including: clinical management, intervention effectiveness, patient safety, efficient use of health care resources, care coordination, patient and family engagement, population and public health. eCQM reporting, including population health indicators, is required for several federal incentive programs.
+Electronic clinical quality measures (eCQMs) are used to quantify and track health care quality performance in a standard way. eCQMs are derived from information stored in and shared by HIT systems, such as EHRs and patient registries.
+They convert information about care processes or outcomes into a rate or percentage that allows providers, facilities and patients to measure and evaluate aspects of care, including eCQM reporting, including population health indicators, is required for several federal incentive programs.